astro-reactive/astro-reactive/packages/astro-reactive-form/README.md

 # Astro Reactive Form 🔥

-Generate a dynamic form which can be modified programatically.
+Generate a dynamic form based on your data, and modify programatically.

 The Reactive Form component for [Astro](https://astro.build) 🔥

 _[All contributions are welcome.](https://github.com/ayoayco/astro-reactive-library/issues)_